duanwilliam/remark-plugin-code-snippets/README.md

 ### Basic Usage

 Source a file into a code block using `file="path/to/file/from/basepath"` in the language or metastring of the code block.
+If defined in the language, the syntax highlighting will be inferred from the file extension.

-Both single quotes and double quotes work, but they must match and one of them must be present.
-By default, if the contents of the code block are otherwise empty, the entirety of the file is populated into the code block.
-If defined in the language field, the language will be inferred.
+Both single quotes and double quotes can be used, but they must match and one of them must be present.

     # valid
     ```md file='README.md'